Extended Set-based Tasks for Multi-task Execution and Prioritization: Simulations and Experiments

 Figure~\ref{fig:exp3dyn} shows the result of the execution of the two prioritized tasks, whose priority is swapped half way through the experiment.
 In particular, Figs.~\ref{fig:exp3dyn:robot1} and \ref{fig:exp3dyn:robot2} show the motion of the robot while executing the prioritized stacks $T_1 \prec T_2$ and $T_2 \prec T_1$, respectively.
 The positions to which the end-effector is to be regulated are depicted as stars: the top position corresponds to task $T_1$, while controlling the end-effector to the bottom position is equivalent to executing task $T_2$.
 The values of the CBFs $h_1$, $h_2$, $h_1^\prime$, and $h_2^\prime$ used to execute the two tasks are plotted in Fig.~\ref{fig:exp3dyn:h}.
 As can be seen, the CBFs corresponding to the task executed with highest priority are driven to zero.
-Finally, the joint torques, $u$, obtained by integrating $u^\prime$ in \eqref{eq:robotdynmodelextended} and used to control the robot, are reported in Fig.~\ref{fig:exp3dyn:u}, where we observe that torques are continuous during the priority switch.
+Finally, the joint torques, $u$, obtained by integrating $u^\prime$ in~\eqref{eq:robotdynmodelextended} and used to control the robot, are reported in Fig.~\ref{fig:exp3dyn:u}, where we observe that torques are continuous during the priority switch.
 Furthermore, the torque values, depicted as thick black lines, never exceed the upper and lower bounds, $u_\mathrm{max}=60$~Nm.
+Notice that to further smooth out the $u$ signal, integral CBFs may be used (see discussion in Fig.~\ref{fig:torqueboundsexample}).